crowja/hodgepodge/README.md

-# hodgepodge
-A collection of C-scrap utilities.
+# A hodgepodge of C-scraps 0.0.0.